cpustejovsky/genericheap/README.md

 The `HeapProperty` function takes two elements of the same type as your backing array and returns a boolean.

-You should think of it as returning the relationship between parent and child that you want this heap to maintain.
+Think of it as returning the relationship between parent and child that you want the heap to maintain.

 For a min-heap of two `int`s, the function would look like this:
 ```go